Undergraduate Catalog 2017-2018

 BIO 150 Human Anatomy and Physiology I

 Note: Students who have previously registered two or more times for BIO 150 will be permitted to register again only on a space-available basis, as determined at the close of registration.
-Students must receive a grade of C or better in BIO 150 and BIO 105 (when prescribed as a corequisite of BIO 150) to proceed to BIO 160.
+Students must receive a grade of C or better in BIO 150 to proceed to BIO 160.
 This is a required course for students planning to enter the programs in Nursing, Physical Therapy, Physician Assistant, or the Nuclear Medicine option in Medical Technology programs.

 Up one level